nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 be developing or improving F´ provided infrastructure components, then the `generate` command should be run in the F´ root directory.
 However, most developers do not need this functionality.

-**Generate Cross-Compile of the Ref Application for Raspberry PI Platformn**
+**Generate Cross-Compile of the Ref Application for Raspberry PI Platform**

 Most developers wish to run F´ on embedded hardware.
 This is done by generating a cross-compile using a different CMake toolchain by providing the toolchain argument.
 The above invocations assume the default "native" toolchain.